Camping Ashurst Lake (Flagstaff Area)

 My probable necessities:

-- Comfortable tent.
+.
 I'm 6'4", so most 1-person tents are jokingly small.
 This one offered me plenty of room to lay down and the ability to keep my things away from the edges of the tent in downpours.

 - A couple pillows from home.
-Or a comfy and much smaller camp pillow (I prefer the Sea to Summit pillow).
+Or a comfy and much smaller camp pillow

-- 45 degree sleeping bag, perfect for the overnight lows of 55 degrees.
+, perfect for the overnight lows of 55 degrees.

-- A tarp to put under the tent.
+to put under the tent.

-- A lantern for broad lighting.
+- A lantern

 - Mini Mag Light

-- Cast iron skillet.
+- Cast iron skillet

-- Big jugs of water to refill my water bottle and Camelbak.
+of water to refill my water bottle

-- A variety of Cliff bars.
+- A variety of Cliff bars

-- Bug spray.
+- Bug spray

-- Sunscreen.
+- Sunscreen

-- Baby wipes (cause there's no shower).
+(cause there's no shower).

-- Hand sanitizer.
+- Hand sanitizer

 - Camp Stove

-- Cooler (I use an RTIC roto-molded cooler.
-Canyon Coolers are also legit and Arizona based).
+are also legit and Arizona based).

 - Mountain bike and tire pump